viren-bajaj/Wales_v_Eng_compare/README.md

 # Wales_v_Eng_compare
 Compares the Welsh 2002 contract to proposed Welsh 2026 contract to English 2016 contract

-This is a hobby project, it is not offical BMA at all
+This is a hobby project
+Live version of calculator: https://virenb.shinyapps.io/Welsh_v_English_contract_compare/

 toDo:
 make the premia selection less ugly